-Earnings season is the time of the year where companies declare the results of their operations.
-It is usually on the 2nd quarter of each year.
+Earnings season is the time of the year, where companies declare the results of their operations.
+It is usually in the 2nd quarter of each year.

 The organizational chart of equity research looks like this:

-Equity value and enterprise value is important when you are using valuations to find the fair value of stocks.
+Equity value and enterprise value is essential when you are using valuations to find the fair value of stocks.

 To compute Equity Value, we will add the following:

 - Equity Value – is typically the total market value of the company’s equity shares.

 - Enterprise Value – is Equity Value plus Net Debt.

 Net Debt – is the total of short-term debt (including a portion of long-term debt), long-term debt, all non-controlling interest, preferred shares and then deduct cash and cash equivalents.